 GLORIFY – Delighting in God’s Supremacy

-Our purpose is to glorify God – finding Him supremely pleasant, proclaiming His supreme pleasantness, and seeking supremely to please Him.
+Our purpose is to glorify God – increasingly finding ultimate pleasure in Him, consistently seeking to bring Him pleasure, and boldly proclaiming Him as supremely pleasant.
 Our mission, at its irreducible minimum, is this: we do what we do because God is who He is.
 Because our vision of God governs everything, the most important thing we can do is to worship well.

 KNOW – Knowing God through His Word

 In an age governed by existentialism, relativism, and pluralism, the conviction of absolute truth is, for us, both fundamental and non-negotiable.
 God creates and defines reality.
 But God is not created; nor can he be defined by experience.
 Instead, He must be revealed.
 The ultimate revelation of God is Christ.
 And the reality is that all will stand before Him to be judged in light of the truth as defined by Him.

 Just as “faith without works is dead,” so religion without passion is detestable to God.
 Good doctrine is essential.
 But good doctrine will condemn all who hold it without love for God.
 Religious activity is a must.
 However, we are not called to redeem the time dutifully, but to redeem it passionately.
 “He first loved us” is the reality that transforms duty to delight.

 Just as God has chosen to image Himself in man corporately, so the Church is called to corporately bear the image of His Son.
 The work of God is not meant to be carried out by maverick heroes of the faith, but by faithful members in union with the body of Christ.
 Internally (with regard to ourselves) this requires an atmosphere of humble transparency, patient expectation, gracious correction, and mutual edification.
 Externally (with regard to the world) we are called to intentional separation with redemptive intervention.

 DO – Making God known in His world